databendlabs/databend/docs/doc/12-load-data/02-local.md

 ---
-title: Load from a Local File
+title: Loading from a Local File
-sidebar_label: Load from a Local File
+sidebar_label: Loading from a Local File
 description:
   Load data from local file system.
 ---